Agenda-setting theory: Agenda-cutting

-One under-researched concept in the context of agenda-setting theory is the concept of agenda-cutting.
-However, to which extent agenda-cutting relates to agenda-setting is subject to further inquiry.
-Colistra defines agenda-cutting as the attempt to direct attention away from relevant issues “(1) by placing an item low on the news agenda (burying it), (2) by removing it from agenda once it is there, or (3) by completely ignoring it by never placing it on the agenda in the first place”.
-Moreover, agenda-cutting is seen to occur to news issues that are significant and controversial.
-Agenda-cutting needs to be motivated by the deliberate intention to drop a news issue from the agenda; otherwise, a case of news omission does not qualify for agenda-cutting but rather constitutes a result of news selection (which tries to differentiate between the relevant and the irrelevant).
+One concept in the context of agenda-setting theory is the concept of agenda-cutting.
+Colistra defines agenda-cutting as the attempt to direct attention away from relevant issues "(1) by placing an item low on the news agenda (burying it), (2) by removing it from agenda once it is there, or (3) by completely ignoring it by never placing it on the agenda in the first place".
+Agenda-cutting is mainly seen to occur to news issues that are significant and controversial.
+Agenda-cutting needs to be motivated by the deliberate intention to drop a news issue from the agenda; a case of news omission does not qualify for agenda-cutting but rather constitutes a result of news selection (which tries to differentiate between the relevant and the irrelevant).

 Despite being first mentioned in the 1980s by Mallory Wober and Barrie Gunter, agenda-cutting has only been sporadically taken up in scholarly research.
 One reason for the academic neglect of this concept is seen in the fact that there have been only few empirical investigations on the one hand, while no sufficient theoretical basis has been established on the other.
 First steps towards conceptualizing and operationalizing agenda-cutting have been put forward by Buchmeier.

-To date, only a handful of empirical studies focusing on media content exists, among them studies from Germany, Egypt, Malaysia, the US, and Japan (in chronological order).

 Other studies shed light on the editorial processes in the newsroom which potentially lead to agenda-cutting.
 There are two non-profit media watchdog organizations whose mission is to draw attention to neglected and censored issues in the news: Project Censored in the US and INA (Initiative News Enlightenment) in Germany.

-Social media

-An increasing number of perspectives suggest that as social media becomes part and parcel of modern discourses, digital media platforms are instrumental in rebalancing agenda-setting power in favor of the Internet.
-Studies suggest that as of 2016, a significant segment of Americans claimed to have used social media to get news and current events.
-This development intersects with the reality that the agenda-setting environment is heavily influenced by political actors who leverage digital interconnectedness to share unfiltered ideas directly with the public.
-One particular experiment, carried out by Jessica Feezell, posits that individuals who are exposed to political information on Facebook show higher levels of issue salience consistent with the issues shared in comparison to those who are not shown political information.